arangodb/docs/3.10/appendix-deprecated.md

   The following options are deprecated for _arangorestore_:
   - `--default-number-of-shards` (use `--number-of-shards` instead)
   - `--default-replication-factor` (use `--replication-factor` instead)

+  The following options are deprecated for _arangodump_:
+  - `--envelope`: setting this option to `true` previously wrapped every dumped document into a `{data, type}` envelope.
+    This was useful for the MMFiles storage engine, where dumps could also include document removals.
+With the RocksDB storage engine, the envelope only caused overhead and increased the size of the dumps.
+The default value of `--envelope` was changed to false in ArangoDB 3.9 already, so by default all arangodump invocations since then create non-envelope dumps.
+  - `--tick-start`: setting this option allowed to restrict the dumped data to some time range with the MMFiles storage engine.
+It has no effect for the RocksDB storage engine.
+  - `--tick-end`: setting this option allowed to restrict the dumped data to some time range with the MMFiles storage engine.
+It has no effect for the RocksDB storage engine.

   The following startup options are deprecated in _arangod_ and all client tools:
   - `--log` (use `--log.level` instead)